 Bantiao, a type of thick, broad noodle made from pure rice-flour milled into paste served with broth, scallions, marinated meat, and bean sprouts, is a must-order staple at Hakka restaurants in Taiwan.
 But the signature Hakka culinary staple in Wanluan is the Hakka-style pig trotter.

-According to local lore late ROC President Chiang Chiang-kuo, while on a local inspection tour, enthused about the Hakka Wanluan-recipe trotters, till then eaten as a bantiao side dish.
+According to local lore late ROC President Chiang Ching-kuo, while on a local inspection tour, enthused about the Hakka Wanluan-recipe trotters, till then eaten as a bantiao side dish.
 A new Taiwan tourist must-have was born.
 As with many other foods given the “stamp of (an) authority,” it lead to today’s always-busy strip of trotter-specialty eateries on little Wanluan town’s Minhe Road.

 Lin Family Wanluan Pig Trotters is one of the town’s two big names.
 Its story began with a bantiao shop opened in 1949 by the grandmother of current owner Lin Jia-yi.
 Images of grandma are prominent on the walls, along with other black-and-white period photos in a supporting role.
 Wanluan trotters are braised in a savory mix of soy sauce, Chinese herbs, salt, sugar, and water.
 The secret is in the proportions – each seller harbors a deep family-recipe secret, and Lin thought it humorous when Travel in Taiwan politely “requested” revelation of hers.

 Note that each trotter is big, 1.5~2kg, and is chopped into small chunks for Chinese group-style eating.
 Note also that it is served cold.
 Finally, note that the Lin restaurant is a good place for gift/souvenir buying as well, offering pork-jerky take-home packages (NT$100~130), strips paper-thin and crispy or thick, fibrous, and tender.